hamdiBh/sci-trick/README.md

 2. Open Chrome and access `chrome://extensions`, or just open the menu -> settings -> extensions.
 3. Check the developer mode in upper right.
 4. Click "Load unpacked extension" button
-5. Select the folder into which you zipped **Sci-trick** and click "Open".
+5. Select the folder into which you unzipped **Sci-trick** and click "Open".
 6. We're done.
 The extension should be available as if installed from Chrome store.

 [Sci-Hub]:http://sci-hub.io